 Surrounding this central emblem are three further symbols: a green cinquefoil (a leaf with five petals), a portcullis and a red rose.

 - The cinquefoil's five petals allude to the "5" in MI5.
 The colour green has been associated with intelligence since the First World War.

 - The portcullis, traditionally a symbol of parliament, relates to MI5's key task of upholding parliamentary democracy.
 The crown at the top of the uppermost portcullis refers to the Crown, the legal embodiment of the State.

 - The rose has historical associations with state intelligence work.
 Sir Francis Walsingham, Queen Elizabeth I's spymaster in the 16th century, used it on his seal.
 He is widely regarded as the first intelligence chief in British history.
 The rose's five-lobed petals are another allusion to the "5" in MI5.

 At the bottom of the crest is our motto: "Regnum Defende", meaning "Defend the Realm" in Latin.
 This refers to a directive issued in 1952 by the then Home Secretary, Sir David Maxwell-Fyfe.
 It defined MI5's mission as being "the Defence of the Realm as a whole" from threats to national security such as espionage, sabotage and subversion.

-We currently employ about 4,000 people.
-41% of our employees are women, just over half are less than 40 years old, 8% are from black or ethnic minority backgrounds and 3% have a disability.
-Around 330 staff currently work in MI5 on secondment or attachment from other departments and agencies.
+We currently employ about 4,400 people.
+43% of our employees are women, just over half are less than 40 years old, 9% are from black or ethnic minority backgrounds and 4% have a disability.

 For security reasons, we don't offer public tours of our headquarters, Thames House.